A number of ongoing existing initiatives will be used to support the implementation of the social housing growth and improved support initiatives.

 The Victorian Property Fund (VPF) is a trust fund administered by Consumer Affairs Victoria which collects interest from Estate Agent Trust funds and other sources.

 The VPF makes grants to support a range of programs, including housing assistance for disadvantaged Victorians and environmentally sustainable housing.
 Up to $100 million in new grants over the next four years will be made for such programs.

-Recent grants being funded from the Property fund include:
+Recent grants being funded from the Property fund also include: